 The exposed faces of the concrete block facing units may require periodic maintenance, to remove dirt build up, mould and moss growth.
-All other components of the system are confined within the wall and/or fill and do not require maintenance.
+All other system components are confined within the wall and/or fill and do not require maintenance.

 9 Durability